Russell Dykstra

 Russell Dykstra (born 31 December 1966) is an Australian actor of screen, stage and TV.

 Early life

 Dykstra grew up in the Brisbane suburb of Calamvale.

 Dykstra first appeared on stage at age 10 in a theatre production of Toad of Toad Hall.
-He later studied acting at the University of Southern Queensland, and in his early career worked alongside fellow actor Geoffrey Rush with the Grin and Tonic theatre troupe.
+He later studied acting at the University of Southern Queensland, graduating with a Diploma of Creative Arts in 1987, and in his early career worked alongside fellow actor Geoffrey Rush with the Grin and Tonic theatre troupe.
 Dykstra also studied at the school of Jacques Lecoq in Paris and Philippe Gaulier in London.